MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/ssl-errors-after-tls-1-2.md

 `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Server] "DisabledByDefault"=dword:00000000 "Enabled"=dword:00000001`

 > [!NOTE]
-> Please note that any non-zero value is take for TRUE.
-However, 1 is generally preferred over FFFFFFFF (or -1).
+> Please note that any non-zero value is treated as TRUE.
+However, *1* is generally preferred over FFFFFFFF (or *-1*).

 Make sure that there're no incompatible settings.
 For instance, TLS 1.0 is disabled and TLS 1.2 is enabled on the server.
 This might not be the case on the client or the client driver might not be updated.